johnsusek/praeco/README.md

 - Interactively build alerts for your Elasticsearch data using a query builder
 - Preview results in an interactive chart
 - Test your alerts against historical data
-- Send notifications to Slack, MS Teams, Email, Telegram, Jira, Line Notify, Mattermost, Command, Gitter, SNS, Zabbix, Twilio, PagerTree, Exotel, GoogleChat, Stomp, VictorOps, ServiceNow or an HTTP POST endpoint
+- Send notifications to Slack, MS Teams, Email, Telegram, Jira, Line Notify, Mattermost, Command, Gitter, SNS, Zabbix, Twilio, PagerTree, Exotel, GoogleChat, Stomp, VictorOps, ServiceNow, Chatwork, Discord or an HTTP POST endpoint
 - Supports the Any, Blacklist, Whitelist, Change, Frequency, Flatline, Spike, Cardinality, New Term, and Metric Aggregation rule types
 - View logs of when your alerts check, fire and fail